linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Analysis/11 Chapter 11.md

 Provided the reference entity experiences no credit event during the life of the CLN the principal will be repaid to the investor on maturity.

-During the life of the note the investor will also have received regular interest payments, (coupons).
+During the life of the note the investor will also have received regular interest payments (coupons).

 Should the reference entity experience a credit event this triggers redemption of the CLN.
 But instead of receiving the principal amount originally invested, the investor receives a bond issued by the reference entity.
 The value of the bond will be worth less than the principal invested.